wimols/wimols.github.io/_posts/1956-05-04-life-part-four.md

 All life on Earth is based on carbon.
 This allows millions of types of organic molecules to be <span style="color: red;">combined</span>, such as proteins and amino acids.
 All these building materials or polymers consist of a handful of the same atoms: so carbon, but also hydrogen, oxygen, nitrogen, phosphorus and sulfur.

 But those same carbon molecules are vulnerable on a proto-Earth.
 Yet somewhere on that early Earth there must have been a place where the conditions were such that the first life could arise from those essential components.
-So, from the very first moment, there must be mechanisms that protect the beginning of life.
+So, from the very first moment, there must be <span style="color: red;">mechanisms</span> that protect the beginning of life.

-In Australia, remnants of stromatolites have been found deep underground.
+In Australia, remnants of <span style="color: red;">stromatolites</span> have been found deep underground.
 These are clumping carbon-nuggling microorganisms from 3.5 billion years old.
 For now, those are the germs of life.
 Apparently, these organisms seemed to be saving themselves with the energy from the earth's interior.

 # Silicon.

 On Earth, silicon is <span style="color: red;">1000 times more</span> common than carbon.
 However, our biochemistry is entirely carbon-oriented.

 However, life is thought to be possible on the basis of silicon.
-But the number of molecules that can be made with them is very limited:
+But the number of molecules that can be made with them is very <span style="color: red;">limited</span>:
 - Silicon can only form <u>55 molecules</u> with hydrogen and some other atoms.
 A further combination of these 55 molecules into larger polymers is very difficult and moreover, they are usually insoluble in water.
 - This is not the case with the <u>29 000 possible molecules</u> that are based on carbon.
 Moreover, it is possible to combine easily with these 29 000 molecules and are practically all soluble in water.
 So this is a serious threshold to keep silicon from being the backbone of life.

-Silicon is in the Table of Mendelyev in the same column as carbon.
+Silicon is in the Table of Mendelyev in the same <span style="color: red;">column</span> as carbon.
 It is heavier and less active than carbon even though there are as many binding places.
 At higher temperatures, silicon would behave more stablely than carbon.
 This could then give an advantage in some places in the Milky Way.
 The fact remains that a silicon-based life is not compatible with our earthly life.
 We might not even be able to detect it.

-And with that, we're back to carbon.
+And with that, we're back to <span style="color: red;">carbon</span>.
 Life elsewhere in the universe should logically also be based on carbon compounds.
 That's what astrobiologists are still looking for.

 # DNA.